Where is 6 Points Sports Academy located?

 How are you addressing COVID-19 at camp?

 We know that the best practices surrounding COVID-19 are continually changing.
 We will remain responsive to ever-evolving standards and protocols both within the camping industry and as required by our federal and local governing bodies.
-As our summer plans continue to take shape, we will continue to communicate with you every step of the way.

 What medical facilities do you have at camp?
 What happens if my child gets sick?